joemoose/dungeoneers.d20/docs/character.md

 ## Introduction

-You’re a newly minted adventurer: a tomb-raiding, treasure-seeking, door-kicking dungeoneer who wields a spellbook just as easily as a blade.
+You’re a newly minted **dungeoneer**: a tomb-raiding, treasure-seeking, door-kicking adventurer who wields a spellbook just as readily as a blade.
+You’re not like ordinary folk.
 You will live a dangerous life.
 You will delve into weird and forgotten places.
 With some luck, you might retire before dying.

 ## Step 1: Backstory